tiiuae/sbomnix/README.md

 ```bash
 $ sbomnix /path/to/result
 ```
-Note: store paths carry no record of which nixpkgs version produced them, so nixpkgs metadata enrichment is skipped by default.
-Pass `--meta-nixpkgs` to supply a nixpkgs source explicitly, or see [Nixpkgs Metadata Source Selection](#nixpkgs-metadata-source-selection).
+Note: store paths carry no record of which nixpkgs version produced them, so nixpkgs metadata enrichment is skipped.
+Use a flakeref target when nixpkgs metadata is required.

 #### Nixpkgs Metadata Source Selection
 `sbomnix` enriches packages with nixpkgs metadata, such as descriptions,